-The group forum is where we meet each day to share our daily experiences and hold ourselves accountable to our daily page count, and take part in daily discussion topics.
+The group forum is where you can connect each day with your classmates to share your experiences, hold yourselves accountable to a daily page count, and take part in daily discussion topics.

 Over the course of 90 days we discover that we're not alone — the ups and downs that caused us to question whether or not we were really a writer, are, in fact, par for the course.

 It's liberating to realize that our private struggles are universal, and that they often provide direct clues into the world of our characters.

-During the first month of the workshop, in the outlining phase, I offer one-on-one story consultations where you can send me your three-page outline and I review it, make notes, and go over it with you in a one-hour consult to explore the most dynamic and compelling way to tell your story before you begin your first draft.
+During the first month of the workshop, in the outlining phase, I offer one-on-one story consultations where you can send me your three-page outline and I review it, make notes, and go over it with you in a private one-hour consult to explore the most dynamic and compelling way to tell your story before you begin your first draft.
 There is an additional cost for this service.